webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 both a start and end timestamp.

-We need a buffer to convert the querySet info into data we can access
+We need a buffer to convert the querySet info into data we can access.

 ```js
   const resolveBuffer = device.createBuffer({